-There is therefore nothing that makes wellbeing, improvement in the quality of life or development incompatible with social justice.
+There is, therefore, nothing that makes well-being, improvement in the quality of life or development incompatible with social justice.
 The perception one may have of incompatibility arises from a perception of development as the development of things, systems and structures (such as the Galana Project) rather than of human beings (such as those forced to eat puppies).
 It is this distorted perception that tends to relegate basic needs to a secondary position.

 By instituting “mega” projects such as the Galana Project the government is of necessity removing from the poor any opportunity that would make it possible for their efforts to be rewarded.

-In the final analysis, it is the “micro” or small projects of irrigation that can benefit a majority of the vulnerable in the country and not the Galana-type of project that do not address the realities of the structure of Kenya’s agriculture or its political economy.
+In the final analysis, it is the “micro” or small projects of irrigation that can benefit a majority of the vulnerable in the country and not the Galana-type of a project that does not address the realities of the structure of Kenya’s agriculture or its political economy.
 It may make for a great campaign rally sound byte to say that what would have taken 15 years to achieve has been done in only five years by “our” government.
-But at the end of the day it is only the development of things and not of people.
-It will have done nothing for the majority of the people who will still be unable to purchase food and will therefore continue to go hungry.
+But at the end of the day, it is only the development of things and not of people.
+It will have done nothing for the majority of the people who will still be unable to purchase food and will, therefore, continue to go hungry.
 The state as the guardian of the constitution has a duty, indeed a moral duty to realise not only the right to food but the right of all to eat.
 This right must not only exist in the constitution but must be translated into reality so that all Kenyans become eaters of food rather than only some of them becoming eaters of what truly belongs to everyone.
 Under the new constitution ending hunger becomes a political imperative and is no longer a choice.

-By Dr. Dickson M. Ombaka.
+By Dr Dickson M. Ombaka.
 Dr Ombaka is the Chairman of the Department of Sociology, Kenyatta University.

 The full article was first published in the Journal of Social Welfare and Human Rights, Vol. 2(1), March 2014.
 It is available here.